toshke/workshop-big-blue-button-aws/Step1.md

 # Create Route53 hosted zone to host your BBB installation

+**IMPORTANT - This step uses API calls to endpoints which are decomissioned after the workshop event, and not working as such.
+Jump straight to step2 with your own Route53 hosted zone**

 ## Why Route53 Hosted Zone

 As BigBlueButton is using RTMP (Real-Time messaging) Protocol for Audio and Video